severeum/go-severeum/cmd/clef/README.md

 All hex encoded values must be prefixed with `0x`.

-## Msevods
+## Methods

 ### account_new

 #### Create new password protected account

 The signer will generate a new private key, encrypts it according to [web3 keystore spec](https://github.com/severeum/wiki/wiki/Web3-Secret-Storage-Definition) and stores it in the keystore directory.
 The client is responsible for creating a backup of the keystore.
-If the keystore is lost there is no msevod of retrieving lost accounts.
+If the keystore is lost there is no method of retrieving lost accounts.

 #### Arguments